 At Anmut, we have developed a five-step methodology for doing this.

-(2) Second, we explore what value initiatives you have in place, that is – what is it you are doing to create value for your stakeholders? – and how valuable each of these initiatives are.
+(2) We then explore what value initiatives you have in place, that is – what is it you are doing to create value for your stakeholders? – and how valuable each of these initiatives are.

-(3) Third, we identify the datasets that exist inside your organisation and (4) fourth we compute the extent to which your value initiatives are dependent on your data.
+(4) Fourth, we compute the extent to which your value initiatives are dependent on your data.
 This allows us to (5) create an overall data value reflecting the extent to which data supports the initiatives you are prosecuting on behalf of your stakeholders.

 A practical example will bring this to light.
 Take Highways England, the government funded company who maintains England’s motorways, whom we have recently been working with to value their data.